📝 Bar, drinks & cocktails · ⏱️ 3 min read

 Guests who stay longer

-Many happy hour guests stay after 7:00 PM and then pay normal prices.
-This is pure additional revenue you wouldn't have otherwise.
+Many happy hour customers stick around after 7:00 PM and pay regular prices.
+This creates pure incremental revenue you wouldn't capture otherwise.

 When happy hour DOESN'T pay off